Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

     * *sites-monitor*

     * *tnba-monitor*

+  * Those that take the role of both requester and replier in the context of NATS.
+These services can be considered a mixture between use cases and capabilities:

+    * *customer-cache*

   > All microservices that communicate with NATS can also communicate with the Redis cluster.
 This is needed to bypass the limit size that NATS enforces for all the messages it receives (1MB).